backfisch88/ioBroker.jetframe/README.md

 ---

-# ðŸ–¼ï¸ Images & Logos
+# 🖼️ Images & Logos

 JetFrame no longer ships with bundled images or logos.